 July 1, 2020

 As part of the global fight against COVID-19, AIP Foundation partnered with Solidarity Center and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) to produce nearly 500 posters and 1,500 banners that promoted World Health Organization (WHO) approved methods to reduce the transmission of COVID-19 in Cambodian garment factories.
-These materials include posters and banners within and outside 200 factories, as well as stickers and banners placed on collective transport vehicles which provide the mode of daily transport for many workers.
+These materials were placed within 200 factories and on collective transport vehicles, which provide the mode of daily transport for many workers.

 Building on AIP Foundation’s existing relationships with factories involved with the Commuting Safety for Cambodian Workers (CSCW) program, funded by the United States Agency for International Development (USAID), and in collaboration with Better Factories Cambodia and brands who participate in the Transportation Working Group, the COVID-19 health and safety campaign aligns the efforts of reducing potential transmission of disease and improving factory hygiene practices with overall greater factory workers’ safety and wellbeing.